StanRodriguez/click-n-shoot/ProjectWorksheet.md

 ## Project Description

 This is a click-n-shoot game where you have a crosshair and you can kill enemies on the screen.
-They can kill you if you lose too much time.
+They can kill you if you lose too much time. (put more details)

 ## Wireframes
 https://drive.google.com/open?id=1ddeeA9dvEupBN0VkjbT5xoJqxcfpYusO